Prenatal care focused on the uniqueness of each individual person we serve.

 -

-If first trimester, discuss genetic testing options.
+If in the first trimester, discuss genetic testing options.

 -